 Congratulations to the Winner of the TrailArt contest, Senora Lynch!

-Starting June 1st, and for the entire month of June, we will be placing 2 pieces of Senora's pottery (pictured below) somewhere along the trails of Main Street Park.
+Starting June 1st, and for the entire month of June, everyday we will be placing 2 pieces of Senora's pottery (pictured below) somewhere along the trails of our parks.
 If you find the art, you get to keep it!
 Let us know you found it by posting a selfie and tagging us @rolesville, #trailart.

 The white oak leaf is a tree of strength and is used to make white oak baskets.

 The Cedar tree is a medicine tree used in prayer during the tribes' ceremonies.
 It is also used for cedar tea.

 The Maple tree is used to make maple syrup.